Rippling Ground

 Chapter 1

 It wasn’t Aunt Ruth’s homemade chocolate or butterscotch fudge I remembered most from visiting her each summer.
 The white-haired lady lived in a two-story ranch house at the foot of the Rincon Mountains.
-She wasn’t technically our aunt but was much older than Mother and had been her friend since childhood, so Mother always called her Aunt Ruth.
+She wasn’t technically our aunt but was much older than Mom and had been Mom’s friend since her childhood, so Mom always called her Aunt Ruth.
 This would have made her our Great-Aunt Ruth, but we didn’t worry about formalities.

 In the late afternoons, there were bats.
-Mother told us they were dangerous.
+Mom told us they were dangerous.
 One time, we found a decayed, dead bat in the mud.

 When my older brother turned sixteen, he developed other interests besides water management.
 This prompted me to shift my attention to the mountains behind Aunt Ruth’s house.
-Their steep, rocky hillsides led me up between patches of dried, scratchy bushes and gritty sand.
+Their steep, rocky hillsides led me up between patches of dried, scratchy bushes.

-One afternoon, I stumbled upon a cool, small spring where water oozed from the ground amidst the dry rubble.
+One afternoon, I stumbled upon a cool, small spring where water oozed from the ground amidst the dry, gritty rubble.
 I told Aunt Ruth about my discovery.

 She rubbed her chin, saying, “I don’t know of any springs around here.”

-The next year, the spring reappeared, providing more water than before.
+The year after, the spring had reappeared, providing more water than before.
 By then, I had learned that springs were fed from underground passages at higher elevations.
 It became my quest to locate that body of water, even though the mountains behind Aunt Ruth’s house were too large and hot to scale in one afternoon.

 On one of our visits, just before sunset, I saw two bats flying out from between two closely placed boulders up the mountainside from my mysterious spring.
 I had never known where the bats around Aunt Ruth’s house came from, so I made my way up the hillside.
 Between the large rocks was an opening no bigger than my palm.

 Bats were supposed to live in caves, not in holes in the ground.
 I found a pebble and dropped it into the hole, but didn’t hear it hit bottom.
 This presented me with a new quest.
-I ran down to Aunt Ruth’s ranch house and interrupted whatever discussion everyone else was having in the living room.
+I ran down to Aunt Ruth’s ranch house, wiped my shoes on her back door mat, and interrupted whatever discussion everyone else was having in the living room, taking care not to step out of the kitchen and onto her tan carpet.

 “May I borrow some string?”
-I had to ask calmly so Mother wouldn’t question why I wanted it.
+I had to ask calmly so Mom wouldn’t question why I wanted it.
 She would have kept me inside if I told her about the bats.

 “In the kitchen on the right side, the second drawer down,” Aunt Ruth said.

-“Now, honey,” Mother said to me.
+“Now, honey,” Mom said to me.
 “What are you working on?”

 “I need to measure something.”
 I smiled, but only a little.